alf-tool/alf-core/doc/commands/exec.md

 DESCRIPTION

-This command executes the .alf file passed as first argument (or what comes on standard input) as a alf query to be executed on the current environment.
+This command executes the .alf file passed as first argument (or what comes on standard input) as a alf query to be executed on the current database.